 This belt bag is great for music festivals, hiking ,or travelling to keep your phone and cash safe and secure.
-You can add a zipper and a lining for more security or leave it as it is as the Bobbiny cord is very thick.
+You can add a zipper and lining for more security or leave it as Bobbiny cord is thick.

-This bag can be attached to any belt you own, just thread the belt through the holes in the back of the bag.
-It can also be used as a hand bag if you have detachable bag handles, just attach them to the sides instead of a belt!
+This bag can be attached to any belt you own, just thread the belt through the holes in the back.
+It can also be used as a hand bag if you have detachable bag handles.

-I used thick Bobbiny cord ,but you can also use any thick T-shirt yarn or chunky cotton/acrylic to make a super quick bag to attach to a belt.
+I used thick Bobbiny cord, but you can also use any thick T-shirt yarn.
 The creamy colour I used also has flecks of shiny gold which make it nice for the festive season.
-I also made a taupe neutral colour and tried some Lincraft recycled t-shirt acrylic material grey yarn which also worked well.
+I also made a taupe neutral colour and some Lincraft recycled t-shirt acrylic material grey yarn which also worked.

 Upper Beginner crocheter with sewing skills

 1/4 metre of fabric in a contrasting or matching colour for lining.

 This is not a gauge sensitive project.
 I recommend quite tight crochet as it is for a bag and will make it more durable.

 ABBREVIATIONS US TERMS